skinny85/eol-blog/src/articles/2021/graal-truffle-tutorial-part-5-global-variables.md

 only the slot; which means the node itself does not know the name of the variable it represents, only the slot it occupies in the frame.
-That becomes important when you implement lexical scoping in your language, in which inner scopes can shadow variables from outer scopes.
+That becomes important when you implement lexical scoping in your language, in which variables in inner scopes can shadow variables with the same names from outer scopes.

 We also introduce an enum that represents whether a given variable can be reassigned (basically, whether it's `const`, or `let` / `var`).